Women Travel News. Why?

 The Australian dollar is divided into A100¢.
 Coins are A5¢, A10¢, A20¢, and A50¢ pieces (silver) and A$1 and A$2 pieces (gold).
 Prices often end in a variant of A1¢ and A2¢ (for example, A78¢ or A$2.71), a relic from the days before 1-cent and 2-cent pieces were phased out.
 Prices are rounded to the nearest A5¢.
 Bank notes come in denominations of A$5, A$10, A$20, A$50, and A$100.
 The easiest and best way to get cash away from home is from an ATM (automated teller machine), sometimes referred to as a "cash machine" or a "cashpoint."
 Be sure you know your daily withdrawal limit before you depart.
 Australian ATMs use a four-digit code, so check with your bank and make sure you change yours before you leave.
 Always carry a little cash, because many merchants will not take cards for purchases under A$15.

-All tour related tipping (restaurants, guides, drivers, porterage) is included in the cost of the tour.
+Restaurants', guides', drivers' gratuities are included in the Spectacular Australia tour price.
 Tipping is not expected in Australia, but it is always appreciated.
 When dining on your own, it is usual to tip around 10% or round up to the nearest A$10 for a restaurant meal.

 You’ll find large department stores, arcades, malls, gift and souvenir shops across Australia.
 The hours vary across the country but shops in tourist and city areas are generally open until 6pm, with the exception of late night shopping on either Thursdays or Fridays in different states.
 In Australia you are covered by Australia's consumer protection laws which require businesses to treat you fairly.
 The uniquely Australian gifts and souvenirs evoke the ancient mystery of Aboriginal culture with an Aboriginal artwork or artefact, such as the famous dot paintings.
 The popular souvenirs include jewellery made from opals, Australian pearls, the rare pink diamonds found only in Kimberley.
 Australia's fashion designers take pride in their outback inspired clothing, and you may like to bring home a pair of soft sheepskin boots or UGG boots.
 Other items that we've enjoyed are Australian wines, Bondi Wash cosmetics, TimTam chocolate biscuits, and tea from T2.